jyantsss/vhdl_lab/BCD7COUNTER/readme.md

-Question:
+## Question:

-Write the code for bcd counter in seven segment display using vhdl.
+Write the code for a BCD counter in a seven-segment display using VHDL.
 (2070 Bhadra)